 The Bachelor of Science in homeland security at University of Maryland Global Campus can help you develop the knowledge, skills, and abilities needed for management and leadership in homeland security.
-The coursework for this online bachelor's degree has been developed by practitioner-scholars who work in a variety of homeland security roles and is designed to provide you with a global outlook, interpersonal skills, leadership abilities, and awareness of current issues in domestic and international security.
-You'll use actual homeland security information taken straight from government sources in your assignments.
+The coursework has been developed by practitioner-scholars who work in a variety of homeland security roles and is designed to provide you with a global outlook, interpersonal skills, leadership abilities, and awareness of current issues in domestic and international security.
+You'll use actual homeland security information, taken straight from government sources, in your assignments.

 This program is also available as a minor.

 What You'll Learn